-- 11.0.6 Government policy can help boost productivity and growth across our economy, by increasing competition and helping to bring new ways of doing things to the UK.
-Despite only 1.2% of UK businesses being in receipt of FDI, they accounted for 18% of employment and over one-quarter of GVA in 2014, indicating these few companies represent a number of multinationals who control large proportions of UK economic activity. - 11.0.7 We are aware that there is an aspiration in some quarters in SELEP to want to increase the number of larger firms in the area, by being more proactive in landing Foreign Direct Investment.
+- and helping to bring new ways of doing things to the UK.
+Despite only 1.2% of UK businesses being in receipt of FDI, they accounted for 18% of employment and over one-quarter of GVA in 2014, indicating these few companies represent a number of multinationals who control large proportions of UK economic activity47. - 11.0.7 We are aware that there is an aspiration in some quarters in SELEP to want to increase the number of larger firms in the area, by being more proactive in landing Foreign Direct Investment.
 Generally speaking, the South East LEP area fairs better than many of the more peripheral regions of the UK for FDI investment, although London continues to dominate. - 11.0.8 Since Brexit and the fall in the value of the pound, the UK has potentially become a more attractive location for foreign investors.
 The EU and North Americas still account for the majority of the UK's FDI projects.
-The
+The EU is the continent with the highest overall value, accounting for two-fifths of projects, followed by the North Americas with a further one-quarter of projects.